 - Disorientation and confusion.

-- Disruptive behaviours.
+- Disruptive behaviors.

 - Social isolation.